alexgolec/schwab-py/docs/tda-transition.rst

 anything.
 If you encounter any issues, please check this first **before** you ask for help on our Discord server.

-*127.0.0.1 cannot be used as a callback URL.* You can still use your local machine, but you must enter ``localhost`` instead.
+*localhost cannot be used as a callback URL.* You can still use your local machine, but you must enter ``127.0.0.1`` instead.

 *Old tokens are invalid*.
 Once you create your first app, you cannot re-use your old that worked under ``tda-api``.
 You must delete that one and create a new